PopupMaker/Popup-Maker/readme.txt

 5. Theme every element of your popups to blend perfectly into your site: Background Overlay, Popup Container, Close Button, Google Fonts & much more.
 All in all, customize your popup theme with over 60 options!

 == Changelog ==

+= v1.4.0 - TBD
+* Feature: Added basic analytics.
+Tracks how many unique opens each popup has.
+* Feature: Added option to reset popup open counts demand.
+* Feature: New add / remove targeting conditions UI.
+* Feature: Conditions can now be negative as well as grouped as AND / OR.
+* Feature: New conditions for targeting posts & cpt by taxonomy.
+IE Posts with Tag / Category.
+* Feature: New add / remove triggers UI that allows multiple of the same trigger per popup.
+* Feature: Added a new add / remove cookies UI that manages cookies separate from triggers.
+* Feature: Added 5 new built in themes.
+* Feature: Added support for pods content types.
+* Feature: Added full screen front end previews for admins and editors.
+* Feature: Added additional WooCommerce conditions such as on checkout.
+* Improvement: Added CSS resets to all core popup elements to ensure a reliable look.
+* Improvement: Popups are now rendered with their own overlay.
+This allows the popup to scroll inside the overlay.
+* Improvement: Cookie names can now be set to anything, including cookies from other plugins.
+* Improvement: Triggers now support checking more than one cookie.
+* Improvement: Accessibility & screen reader enhancements to the popups and admin.
+* Improvement: Auto Focus the first element in the popup when it opens for screen readers.
+* Improvement: Better JavaScript encapsulation and organization.
+* Improvement: Added support for Select2 smart dropdowns for admin interfaces.
+* Improvement: Added a more reliable upgrade routine system.
+* Improvement: Added an option to disable popup taxonomies if not in use.
+* Improvement: Added more reliable usage tracking via [Freemius](https://freemius.com/wordpress/).
+* Tweak: Updated extensions page and added a list of plugins that work well with Popup Maker.
+* Fixed: Super annoying fixed position checkbox glitch.
+* Fixed: Missing check for disabled google fonts before loading them.
+* Fixed: Bug where hidden about pages showed up when certain admin menu editing plugins were active.
+* Fixed: Bug where default theme was not properly created on install.
+* Fixed: Bug where non utf-8 characters were used in the name field and caused JS errors.
+* Fixed: Bug where popup triggers inside their own popup would cause it to close and reopen when clicked.
+* Dev: Introduced PUM_Fields a settings API that support _.js Templ fields.
+* Dev: Added new action 'pum_styles' that can be used to render custom CSS.
+* Dev: Added new PUM_Popup class with nearly all methods built in.
+* Dev: Introduced new prefix pum_ rather than popmake_.

+Change Set Statistics:

 = v1.3.9 - 10/14/2015 =
 * Feature: New shortcode - [popup_close] allows adding custom close buttons/text.
 Ex. [popup_close] Click Me [/popup_close].